 The Kia Sorento is a 7-seater SUV with bold styling and great practicality on its side

-In the UK it’s available with seven usable seats as standard and only one engine – a 197bhp 2.2-litre diesel engine fitted with a six-speed manual or six-speed automatic gearbox.
+In foreign markets, Sorento buyers can opt for a five-seat version, but in the UK it’s only available with seven seats.
+The 197bhp 2.2-litre diesel engine comes fitted with a six-speed manual or six-speed automatic gearbox, as well as standard four-wheel drive.
 Refinement is improved noticeably over its predecessor and the handling is sure-footed, but go for the 19-inch wheels on top-spec KX-4 models and the ride comfort suffers on poor surfaces.

 The third row of seats fold flush into the boot floor, while the second row also folds flat by pulling a handle in the boot and can slide back and forth to accommodate larger passengers in the third row.